jito-foundation/jito-solana/docs/src/proposals/ledger-replication-to-implement.md

 ## Optimization with PoH

 Our improvement on this approach is to randomly sample the encrypted segments faster than it takes to encrypt, and record the hash of those samples into the PoH ledger.
 Thus the segments stay in the exact same order for every PoRep and verification can stream the data and verify all the proofs in a single batch.
-This way we can verify multiple proofs concurrently, each one on its own CUDA core.
+This way we can verify multiple proofs concurrently.
 The total space required for verification is `1_ledger_segment + 2_cbc_blocks * number_of_identities` with core count equal to `number_of_identities`.
 We use a 64-byte chacha CBC block size.

 ## Network